circuitdao/docs/docs/technical-manual/surplus-auction.md

 ---
-id: surplus_auction
+id: surplus-auction
 title: Surplus Auction
-sidebar_position: 141
+sidebar_position: 370
 ---

 # Surplus Auction

-Surplus Auction is a CRT CAT with surplus_auction.clsp puzzle as its inner puzzle.
+Surplus Auction is a CRT CAT with [surplus_auction.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/surplus_auction.clsp) puzzle as its inner puzzle.
+The inner puzzle turns the Surplus Auction into a singleton.

 ## Operations

-Puzzle: recharge_auction.clsp
+Puzzle that operations are performed on: [surplus_auction.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/surplus_auction.clsp)

-Operations:
+Keeper operations:
-* Start - puzzle: surplus_start_auction.clsp
+* **Start**: start a surplus auction - puzzle: [surplus_start_auction.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/programs/surplus_start_auction.clsp)
-* Bid - puzzle: surplus_bid.clsp
+* **Bid**: submit a bid in surplus auction - puzzle: [surplus_bid.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/programs/surplus_bid.clsp)
-* Win - puzzle: surplus_win.clsp
+* **Win**: melt CRT offered by winning bidder, send them BYC - puzzle: [surplus_win.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/programs/surplus_win.clsp)

-All three operations can be executed by anyone.
-Surplus auctions are typically run by keeper bots, but due to relatively long bid timeouts, it's also feasible to participate manually.
+Surplus auctions have a relatively long bid timeout, making it feasible to participate manually.

 ### Start

 To start the surplus auction, a keeper executes the start operation on a surplus auction launcher coin, which has an enforced state.
 At the same time, a payout coin is spent in order to make a Treasury withdrawal and transfer the **Surplus Auction BYC Lot Amount** to it.

-The payout coin, which is a BYC CAT with p2_surplus_auction.clsp as its inner puzzle, stays idle while during the bidding phase of the auctino.
+The payout coin, which is a BYC CAT with [p2_surplus_auction.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/p2_surplus_auction.clsp) as its inner puzzle, stays idle while during the bidding phase of the auction.
 Eventually, the winner of the auction will receive the BYC amount held in the payout coin.

 ![Surplus Auction](./../../static/img/Surplus_auction_spends_diagram.png)